openshift/enhancements/enhancements/monitoring/scrape-profiles.md

       - "full"
 ```

-An OpenShift developer that would want to support the scrape profiles feature would need to provision 2 monitors for each profile (in this example 1 service monitor per profile).
+An OpenShift team that would want to support the scrape profiles feature would need to provide 2 monitors for each profile (in this example 1 service monitor per profile).

 ```yaml
 ---